neuronflicker/CTF/BrixelWinterEdition2020/Cryptography/DontBeSalty/README.md

 Current password: zaaaa
 Current password: {aaaa
 ```
-This gave us the flag.
+This ran quickly and gave us the flag.